simonmichael/hledger/hledger/Hledger/Cli/Commands/Help.md

   -p                       show the manual with $PAGER or less
-                           (less is always used if TOPIC is specified) -w                       show the manual on the web
+                           (less is always used if TOPIC is specified) -w                       show the manual on the web --builtin             with the commands topic, show only built-in commands
 ```

 The manual is built in to your hledger executable, so it can be useful when offline,